Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

+Moreover, all global $1$-forms arising as pull-back from $\Alb(X)$ are $d$-closed, i.e., closed under the exterior derivative.
+Despite of Igusa's theorem, it is still possible that the Albanese morphism in positive characteristic becomes purely inseparable (see Theorem \ref{thm:purely insep Albanese}).

 We have $h^{1,0}=b_1/2$ for curves and Abelian varieties over arbitrary fields and their global $1$-forms are $d$-closed.
-On the other hand, over fields of positive characteristic \begin{enumerate} \item there do exist surfaces with $h^{1,0}>b_1/2$, i.e., with ``too many'' global $1$-forms, see \cite{Igusa OpenProblems}, and \item there do exist surfaces with global $1$-forms that are not $d$-closed \cite{Mumford Path1}.
-Such surfaces have non-trivial differentials in their Fr\"olicher spectral sequence, which thus does not degenerate at $E_1$. \end{enumerate} We refer to \cite[Proposition II.5.16]{Illusie deRham-Witt} for more results and to \cite[Section II.6.9]{Illusie deRham-Witt} for the connection to Oda's subspace in first deRham cohomology.
+On the other hand, over fields of positive characteristic, \begin{enumerate} \item there do exist surfaces with $h^{1,0}>b_1/2$, i.e., with ``too many'' global $1$-forms, see \cite{Igusa OpenProblems}, and \item there do exist surfaces with global $1$-forms that are not $d$-closed, see \cite{Mumford Path1} and \cite{Fossum}.
+These forms give rise to a non-zero differential in their Fr\"olicher spectral sequences, which thus do {\em not} degenerate at $E_1$. \end{enumerate} We refer to \cite[Proposition II.5.16]{Illusie deRham-Witt} for more results and to \cite[Section II.6.9]{Illusie deRham-Witt} for the connection to Oda's subspace in first deRham cohomology.